rusticlion/Manastorm/manastorm_codebase_dump.md

     -- Create effect pool - each effect is a container object Pool.create("vfx_effect", 10, function() return { particles = {} } end, VFX.resetEffect)

+    -- Run the diagnostic to ensure the particle pool is healthy VFX.runParticlePoolDiagnostic()

     -- Return the VFX table itself
     return VFX
 end